eLMaTru/dreamers_api/README.md

 - Connection/Username: postgres
 - SSL/SSL Mode: Prefer

-Then create a new database named `cocodb` in your local server.
+Then create a new database named `dreamersdb` in your local server.

 # Server configuration